sylhare/sylhare.github.io/_posts/2015-06-01-Linux-Shell-Editors.md

 ## VIM
 VIM is a shell editor similar to Emacs that can be used in command line.
-It has multiple features and can be very powerfull for text editing.
+It has multiple features and can be very powerful for text editing.
 There are more [here](http://www.radford.edu/~mhtay/CPSC120/VIM_Editor_Commands.htm) for the commands.

 To launch the command line editing tool